 - Your answers will be anonymous.
 No one (other than the administrator in the case of an interview-style review) will know specifically know what you said.

 - If the feedback you are providing is in the form of a survey, give some thought to the open-text questions.
-Scale questions are faster, but the open-text will have more meaning.
+Scale questions are faster, but the open-text versions will have more meaning because they capture the reviewers’ own words.

 Most subjects in a 360 review will have a manager taking part in the process as well.
 This person’s feedback is usually tracked and delivered separately from the individual reviewers because the perspective is completely different.